Program Summary for Members

 To meet the BCP objectives set forth by Alloya’s leadership, the planning process involves collaboration with the senior management team (SMT) and operations managers on the Business Continuity Planning & Response Team (BCPRT).
 Our Compliance Department works with both the SMT and BCPRT to develop department business continuity plans, and executes continuity program development, implementation, maintenance and testing activity.

-Additionally, our Transaction Risk Committee (TRC) coordinates disaster management activities from recovery and restoration to resumption of normal operations.
-Members of the TRC and the BCPRT will establish recovery teams to address the immediate response to an incident and provide management/direction until the matter is resolved.
+Additionally, our Operational Risk Committee (ORC) coordinates disaster management activities from recovery and restoration to resumption of normal operations.
+Members of the ORC and the BCPRT will establish recovery teams to address the immediate response to an incident and provide management/direction until the matter is resolved.
 Recovery team members are assigned specific responsibilities within each departmental business continuity plan.

 In creating the business continuity plan, we assume the locations identified as “pre-designated recovery sites” are available, that we have sufficient personnel and that external organizations (such as the Federal Reserve, government agencies and market systems) are operational.